prakash87dakshina/CodePro-s-Junk-Lead-Classification/Readme.md

 ## Contact
-Created by [@mallikarjuna-manne] - feel free to contact me!
+Created by [@prakash-dakshina] - feel free to contact me!

 <!-- Optional -->